 9 Best Behavior Modification Tricks

-No matter what stage of behavior modification your clients are currently in, there are plenty of strategies that you can use to help them build healthy habits, reach their specific goals, and enter the coveted maintenance stage.
+No matter what stage of behavior modification your clients are currently in, there are plenty of behavior change strategies that can help them build healthy habits, reach their specific goals, and enter the coveted maintenance stage.
 The following are some of the most effective ones to consider:

 1. Habit Stacking